CESNET/eInfra-docs/topics/compute/openstack/docs/technical-reference/brno-g1-site/networking.md

 ### IPv4 Personal Floating IPs

 It is currently limited to the common internal networks.
-You can start your machine in the `147-251-115-pers-proj-net` or `78-128-250-pers-proj-net` networks and allocate floating IP address from the `public-muni-147-251-115-PERSONAL` or `public-cesnet-78-128-250-PERSONAL` pools respectively.
+You can start your machine in the `147-251-115-pers-proj-net` network and allocate floating IP address from the `public-muni-147-251-115-PERSONAL` pool.
+Possibly you can use `78-128-250-pers-proj-net` network and allocate IP adress from `public-muni-147-251-115-PERSONAL`, but in general, keep in mind that if the range of free addresses is full, then the network will not be able to give you any addresses.
 All VMs need to be connected to the same network.
 You cannot use virtual routers with personal projects.
 We encourage users to also use IPv6 addresses for long term use.
 Unassigned allocated addresses are released daily.

 ### IPv4 Group Floating IPs